Wells Fargo to onboard active cryptocurrency strategy for rich clients

 In a report titled “The investment rationale for cryptocurrencies”, the Wells Fargo Investment Institute (WFII) said it views digital assets as an alternative investment for qualified investors through a professionally managed fund.

-Goldman Sachs Group Inc (GS.N) moved to allow Wall Street investors to trade with a derivative tied to bitcoin prices, Bloomberg News reported earlier this month. read more
+Goldman Sachs Group Inc moved to allow Wall Street investors to trade with a derivative tied to bitcoin prices, Bloomberg News reported earlier this month.

 Bitcoin has been gaining mainstream acceptance in recent months.
-Morgan Stanley (MS.N) in March became the first big U.S. bank to offer its wealth management clients access to bitcoin funds, according to a CNBC report. read more
+Morgan Stanley in March became the first big U.S. bank to offer its wealth management clients access to bitcoin funds, according to a CNBC report.

-JPMorgan Chase & Co (JPM.N) is also preparing to let certain clients invest in an actively managed bitcoin fund for the first time, CoinDesk reported in April. (https://bit.ly/3v1cyKJ)
+JPMorgan Chase & Co is also preparing to let certain clients invest in an actively managed bitcoin fund for the first time, CoinDesk reported in April. (bit.ly/3v1cyKJ)

-Bank of NY Mellon Corp (BK.N) in February formed a new unit to help clients hold, transfer and issue digital assets. read more
+Bank of NY Mellon Corp in February formed a new unit to help clients hold, transfer and issue digital assets.

 Our Standards: The Thomson Reuters Trust Principles.